harp-tech/protocol/Device.md

 All other registers pertaining to the operation of a specific device (`Application Registers`) should always take a register number equal, or greater, than 32.
 Moreoever, numbering and naming of these registers will be left to the developer, as they are specific to each device.

+### Optional registers

+Some registers are optional and may not be fully implemented in all devices.
+These registers are marked as `Optional` in the table below.
+All optional registers are still expected to implement `Read` commands and should return a default value.
+Moreoever, they should be included as part of the `R_OPERATION_CTRL` register dump.

+In most cases, the value of the register should default to "0".
+Other values are allowed, but should be explicitly documented and justified.

+For writable, optional, registers whose function is not implemented, the device is expected to return a `Write` reply with the `Error` status bit set.
+It is thus the responsibility of the client to handle such errors.
+The device should not crash or enter an undefined state when a write command is sent to an unimplemented register.

 ### Operation Modes

 A Harp Device is expected to implement the following `Operation Modes`: